jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 The motto of the sweet science may be to "hit and not get it", but the reality is that when two people meet who have spent hours working on:

 * Punching combinations and techniques on the focus mitts
-* Hand-eye coordination and speed on the double end bag
+* Hand-eye coordination and speed on the double-end bag
 * Hours of shadow boxing and calisthenics

 Someone is going to get hit.
 Even Floyd Mayweather—arguably the best evasive and defensive boxer of all time—[is hit by 16% of the punches thrown at him](https://www.espn.com/boxing/story/_/id/7780088/floyd-mayweather-jr-measures-boxing-greats){: target="_blank" rel="noopener noreferrer"}.
 If one of the best boxers ever *still* gets hit by approximately once for every six punches thrown at him, then most other fighters get hit \*quite\* a bit more.